ZXShady/proposals/ufcs.md

 #### Technical Specification

-Rhe author has little wording experience.
+The author has little wording experience.

 #### Proposal